 Just open both ends of the can and use it as your mold, pressing the rice down with the piece of SPAM you’re using.
 Be careful not to cut yourself on the edge of the can!
 You can use a spoon to press on top of the slice of SPAM to avoid getting your fingers near those edges.

 Have you ever had SPAM musubi?
 Have you ever had SPAM?
 Let us know in the comments!

 PIN TO SAVE THIS SPAM MUSUBI RECIPE FOR LATER:

 This SPAM musubi recipe is an easy Hawaiian style snack that's as simple as it is delicious.
 Perfect for snacking on the go!
 If you don't have a musubi press, open both ends of the can and carefully use it to shape and press your rice.
 Cook time does not include cooking the rice.

 - 2 tablespoons honey, sugar, or sweetener of your choice

 - 3-5 sheets nori or seaweed, 10-12 inch squares

 - 2-3 cups sticky rice, hot or room temperature

 - Whisk together soy sauce, rice vinegar and sugar or honey to make your marinade.
 Place SPAM slices in a single layer in a shallow dish and pour marinade over the top.
 Let sit at least 15 minutes (this is a great time to cook your rice!).

-- Remove SPAM from marinade and fry in a single layer in a pan on high.
-Lightly brown, 2-3 minutes on each side.
+- Remove SPAM from marinade and fry in a single layer in a pan on high heat.
+Lightly brown the SPAM, 2-3 minutes on each side.

-- Cut your nori sheets into 2 1/2 - 3 inch strips.
+- Cut your nori sheets into 2 1/2 - 3 inch wide strips.
 Place a strip (or two depending on the size of your mold) under your musubi mold.
-(See photos in post)

 - Fill mold with about three inches of rice.
 Use the press to compact it in the mold.